bobbimanners/ProDOS-Utils/README-veserver.md

 ## Running in a Shell

-You can just run `veserver.py` directly, for example `./veserver.py --prodos25 --disk1=/home/woz/hd32_1.po --disk2=/home/woz/hd32_2.po`.
+You can just run `veserver.py` directly, for example `./veserver.py --prodos25 -1 /home/woz/hd32_1.po -2 /home/woz/hd32_2.po`.

 When run in a shell, each block number read or written is logged, and vt100 escape codes are used to colourize the output.
 Reads are shown in green and writes in red.
 If a block number is prefixed by a `+` symbol this indicates that VEServer believes this is a duplicate request, which is usually caused by UDP packet loss.
-If a block number is shown prefixed by 'X', this indicates a checksum failure (not seen in normal operation.)
+If a block number is shown prefixed by `X`, this indicates a checksum failure (not seen in normal operation.)

 ## Running as a System Service using Systemd